seam/cron/readme.md

     {
     }

-Now we can refer the the schedule in a typesafe way throughout our codebase:
+Now we can refer to the schedule in a typesafe way throughout our codebase:

     public void generateReports(@Observes @Offpeak Trigger trigger) {
         // do it